ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 * `.json` and `.log` files containing the timing profiles for the simulation, if enabled.
 * `configuration.json` containing the configuration parameters for reproducibility.

-By default the simulator is setup to simulate only the radio surveys.
+By default, the simulator is set up to simulate only the radio surveys.
-If you would like to include the modelling of X-ray surveys, you need to set the parameter `cfg["simulation_xray"]` to `True` in
+If you would like to include the modelling of X-ray surveys, you need to set the parameter `cfg["simulation_xray"]` to `True` in `mlpoppyns/simulator/config_simulator.py`.
-`mlpoppyns/simulator/config_simulator.py`.

 !!! info